-Administrators can configure the DFW virtual appliance to allow OpenVPN clients in external networks to connect to internal network zones, and as an OpenVPN client for gateway to gateway connections to external OpenVPN servers.
-For more details on configuring OpenVPN connections and user accounts, see 'Configuring Virtual Private Network Settings' for more details.
+- Admins can configure the virtual appliance to allow OpenVPN clients in external networks to connect to internal network zones. - The SSLVPN connections screen shows active connections to the OpenVPN server from external clients. - For help to configure OpenVPN connections and user accounts, see 'Configure Virtual Private Network Settings'. - The screen also shows time of connection how long the connection has been up and more.
+Admins can also terminate unwanted VPN connections.

-The SSLVPN connections screen displays a list of active connections from external clients that are connected to the OpenVPN server configured in the DFW virtual appliance.
-The interface also provides other details such as since when the connections is established, how long the connection is up and more.
-Administrators can also terminate unwanted VPN connections.